 How far in advance should you book?

-t's best to book at least 3 months in advance.
+To get the best time slot at your preferred location, it's best to book at least 3 months in advance.
 If you are going during a busy time (such as Spring Break, summer, or Christmas), you will probably need to book much earlier.
 I had originally wanted a sunset time, but when I called to book (3 months before), the only availability at our choice resort was the morning slot just two days before the end of our trip.
 This also brings us to another reason to book early: You will want to do the session as early in your trip as possible (within one to two days of arrival).
 If you wait until the end of your trip, like we did, everyone will be tired and not in the mood for pictures.

 What should you wear?